alecrios/accessible-menu/README.md

 The menu markup should be written such that **menu** elements have the class `.menu`, **item** elements have the class `.item`, and **button** elements have the class `.button`.

-To attach behavior to a menu, simply instantiate a new `Menu` with the root menu as the only argument.
+To attach behavior to the menu, simply instantiate a new `Menu` with the root menu as the only argument.
 The `Menu` class will recursively construct instances for any child menus.

 ``` html
 <div class="menu">